 Andrew also served in various roles at Q1 Labs (now IBM), including Engineering Manager, Product Manager, and finally as the Program Manager responsible for the entire portfolio of third-party technology partner relationships.

-Andrew was honored with the title of Security Thought Leader in May 2008 by the SANS Institute; named an IT Knowledge Exchange blogger of the week in June 2009; listed as one of the 10 ‘Infosec Folk to Follow on the Twitters’ by Matthew Grant in November 2010; listed as one of the Most Powerful Voices in Security by SYS-CON Media’s Jim Kaskade in September 2011; named one of Tripwire Inc.’s Top 25 Influencers in Security in December 2011; named one of the Top Chief Security Officers (CSOs) to Follow on Twitter by CEOWORLD Magazine in April 2014; and named one of the 100 DevOps leaders, enthusiasts, and experts you should follow today by TechBeacon in September 2015.
+He was honored with the title of Security Thought Leader in May 2008 by the SANS Institute; named an IT Knowledge Exchange blogger of the week in June 2009; listed as one of the 10 ‘Infosec Folk to Follow on the Twitters’ by Matthew Grant in November 2010; listed as one of the Most Powerful Voices in Security by SYS-CON Media’s Jim Kaskade in September 2011; named one of Tripwire Inc.’s Top 25 Influencers in Security in December 2011; named one of the Top Chief Security Officers (CSOs) to Follow on Twitter by CEOWORLD Magazine in April 2014; named one of the 100 DevOps leaders, enthusiasts, and experts you should follow today by TechBeacon in September 2015; and named one of the World’s Top 100 IT Security Influencers and one of the Top 50 Tech Leaders by CISO Platform in December 2018.

 Andrew was also presented with the Lethal Forensicator Coin by The SANS Institute at the SANS 2010 What Works in Forensics and Incident Response Summit – awarded to those who demonstrate exceptional talent, contributions, or helps to lead in the digital forensics profession and community.
 He is a sought-after speaker and has presented at numerous international security conferences.